 I love seafood, and so I always seek out seafood restaurants when I’m on vacation.
 When the Boathouse opened, I was so excited to try it out.
 It’s located right on the water, and if the weather cooperates, I’d definitely recommend requesting an outdoor seat.

 Menu favorites include the Yellowfin Tuna Poke and the fish tacos.
 There are also such meat and chicken dishes on the menu if one of your family members doesn’t enjoy seafood.
 For picky kids, the kids’ menu includes mac and cheese along with a few other slightly more adventurous dishes.

 Paddlefish is another seafood restaurant located in Disney Springs.
 Located in the riverboat that previously housed Fulton’s Crab House, it offers gorgeous views of the water.

 During the Pandora media trip a few years ago, I had the opportunity to sample a bunch of different menu items from the Paddlefish menu.
 My favorites included the lobster guacamole, the ahi poke, and the seafood boil, but everything I tried was delicious.

-When I wrote this article, I asked my teens what their favorite Disney restaurant was.
+When I wrote this article, I asked my teens about their favorite places to eat at Disney World.
 My daughter, surprisingly mentioned the Crystal Palace, a buffet character restaurant located in the Magic Kingdom.

-The Crystal Palace is absolutely beautiful, and is right at the end of Main Street.
-It’s very popular, so I definitely recommend making reservations.
+The Crystal Palace is absolutely beautiful and is right at the end of Main Street.
+It’s one of the more popular restaurants, so I definitely recommend making reservations.
 You’ll find families waiting outside for a potential opening, and it’s always good to avoid that.